scotteg/Dessertly/README.md

 # Dessertly

-**Dessertly** is an iOS application that provides a delightful experience for discovering and learning about desserts.
+**Dessertly** is an iOS app that provides a delightful experience for discovering and learning about desserts.
 It features a comprehensive list of desserts and detailed information about each one, making it easy to explore a variety of sweet treats.

 ## Features